Skip to main content

 Japanese pitch accents by region map

-The Top 5 Pitch Accent Mistakes Learners Make
+Top 5 Pitch Accent Mistakes

 Before we dive into how to master pitch accent, let's identify the traps that catch most learners.
 Recognizing these patterns in your own speech is the first step toward improvement.